top of page

 Chimney Fire

-The National Fire Protection Association (NFPA) recommends chimney inspections once a year
+The National Fire Protection Association (NFPA) recommends annual chimney inspections, with maintenance and repairs performed as needed.

-The Chimney Safety Institute of America (CSIA) recommends sweeping if 1/8” or more soot is
+The Chimney Safety Institute of America (CSIA) advises having your chimney swept if there is 1/8” or more of soot buildup anywhere in the system.

 bottom of page